gregurco/jobeet-tutorial/docs/days/day-13.md

 Start with creation of the account on this page: [https://signup.sendgrid.com/][6].

-After registration you will see the dashboard with welcome message:
+After registration, you will see the dashboard with welcome message:

 ![SendGrid: dashboard](../files/images/screenshot_29.png)